p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module2/task2_1.md

-# Task 2.1 - Automation through Terraform
+# 2.1 - Automation through Terraform

 In the previous module we made use of Terraform to deploy BIG-IPs in Azure.
 So, what is Terraform?